kavinraju/Fyyur/README.md

 Your job is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.

+### NOTE:
+1. Before running [app.py](https://github.com/kavinraju/Fyyur/blob/master/app.py), don't forget to update the `SQLALCHEMY_DATABASE_URI` in [config.py](https://github.com/kavinraju/Fyyur/blob/master/config.py).
+2. Create a Database with the name `fyyur` using CLI, as it's mentioned the `SQLALCHEMY_DATABASE_URI` in [config.py](https://github.com/kavinraju/Fyyur/blob/master/config.py).
+If you want to try with a new name/already existing name, feel free to change the Database Name.
+3. This project is configured with Flask-Migrate for creating and running schema migrations.

 ### This project is part of Full-Stack Developer Nanodegree program of Udacity

 The starter code of this project was cloned from [FSND Repository](https://github.com/kavinraju/FSND/tree/master/projects/01_fyyur/starter_code).
 The initial `commit dcda88487674f6b6622c24cb13ae93eb4419cb99` of this [current repo](https://github.com/kavinraju/Fyyur) contains the starter code.